martincf/lightbox/_posts/2016-11-25-where-to-buy-film-cameras-uk.md

 * **Film Camera Store (Unknown location):** Going by [Trustpilot reviews](https://uk.trustpilot.com/review/filmcamerastore.co.uk), this is a reseller to approach cautiously.
 They also operate on Depop. [https://filmcamerastore.co.uk/](https://filmcamerastore.co.uk/)
 * **Rocky Cameras (Dorset):** I've never ordered from Rocky.
 I've had emails from disgruntled customers of their's asking to remove the listing, and the online reviews imply malpractice on Rocky's behalf.
 However, found on the website is a statement of the owner's health issues which are affecting them and their business.
 The decision is yours whether to use Rocky or not. [http://www.rockycameras.com](http://www.rockycameras.com)
 * **Peter Walnes (Cornwall):** Something of a one-man band who’s been trading for a long time.
 However, be warned!
 Whilst buyers seem to be happy with his services, Peter seems to be increasingly [damaging his own reputation concerning commission sales](https://www.dpreview.com/forums/thread/3666710) – [https://secure.peterwalnes.com](https://secure.peterwalnes.com)
+* **Nicholas Cameras (Camden, London):** A wide range of film camera kit but if Google reviews is anything to go by, it may be best you stay away from this place. [https://nicholascameras.com](https://nicholascameras.com)

 [Back to top](#top)